-- Students are required to wear all black during attendance.
-Colored attire/blue jeans are permitted (though not mandatory) on Fridays only with a \$1.00 donation to the design team fund. - Lab jackets/Apron are to be worn at all times that the student is in the school unless wearing a Beau Monde Academy t-shirt which may be worn in lieu. - Identification badges must be worn at all times. - Footwear must be all professional and designed to protect the student's feet.
+- Students are required to wear all black during attendance. - A solid black dress code is mandatory.
+Alternatively, a Beau Monde Academy shirt may be worn in place of the solid black requirement. - Identification badges must be worn at all times. - Footwear must be all professional and designed to protect the student's feet.
 Lower heels and non-skid soles are OHSA recommended.
 Beau Monde Academy specifies: no sandals, no open heels, no open toes and no open sides on the footwear.
-Flip-flops are not permitted. - Socks must be worn at all times. - Excessive bare skin is not permitted. - Underwear cannot be visible or exposed above or below shirts, pants or skirts; pants must be worn at the waist with a belt, if needed. - Skirts and shorts must be no higher than three inches above the knee. - Exercise clothes, including sweat suits, track pants, and gym shorts are prohibited.
+Flip-flops are not permitted.
+Shoes can have color. - Socks must be worn at all times. - Excessive bare skin is not permitted.
+Please refrain from wearing clothing that exposes cleavage, underarms, short skirts, or midriffs. - Underwear cannot be visible or exposed above or below shirts, pants or skirts; pants must be worn at the waist with a belt, if needed. - Skirts and shorts must be no higher than three inches above the knee. - Exercise clothes, including sweat suits, track pants, and gym shorts are prohibited.

-- Hair, make-up and nails must be professional and must be styled upon entering Beau Monde Academy. - Denim jeans are prohibited; black jeans may be worn, but must be in good repair and not faded. - Purchased Beau Monde Academy shirts are also acceptable.
+- Hair, make-up and nails must be professional and must be styled upon entering Beau Monde Academy. - Denim jeans are prohibited: black jeans may be worn, but must be in good repair and not faded. - Denim/Hat/Colored Clothing Day is Thursday!
+We invite you to wear your favorite denim (in good condition), colorful attire, and hats.
+Please ensure that all clothing is professional and adheres to the dress code guidelines.
+Enjoy expressing your style!